 5 Common First-Time SEO Mistakes and How To Fix Them

 For something so seemingly simple, SEO newbies have a lot of ground to cover.
-SEO can be a great tool for bringing on new traffic to your website, but SEO is no one-trick pony.
-There’s quite a few things to think about when first optimizing your website.
-Whether you are just breaking into digital marketing or are looking to diversify your business’s marketing efforts with SEO, here are a few of the most common mistakes we see SEO first-timers make and how to fix them.
+SEO can be a great tool for boosting site traffic, but SEO is no one-trick pony.
+There are quite a few things to think about when first optimizing your website.
+Whether you are just breaking into digital marketing or are looking to diversify your business’s marketing efforts with SEO, here are five of the most common mistakes we see SEO first-timers make and how to fix them.

 1. Neglecting Your Website’s Meta Information

-Meta information is an HTML attribute that offers search engines and their searchers a brief summary of a web page.
-Google will often display the meta description in search results, so having good meta info is a must.
-A common mistake we see first-timers make is neglecting to fill out this HTML information, most likely because they either don’t know what it is or don’t realize its significance.
-Metadata can be a great tool to accomplish the two main goals of SEO: first, compel search engine users to click on your listing and secondly, to utilize good keywords for search engine rankings.
+Meta information is an HTML attribute that offers search engines and searchers a brief web page summary.
+Google often displays the meta description in search results, so having good meta info is a must.
+A common mistake we see first-timers make is neglecting to complete this HTML information, most likely because they either don’t know what it is or don’t realize its significance.
+Metadata can be a great tool to accomplish the two main goals of SEO: 1) to compel search engine users to click on your listing and 2) to utilize good keywords for search engine rankings.

 Given that this tool is completely free, it’s a good idea to use it to its fullest extent, especially for businesses operating under a tight marketing budget.
 Make sure to add photos of your product or services, write compelling descriptions, and keep customers updated on your business hours or any special promotions.